marcfrei/scion-time/net/ntske/readme.md

-The ntske package was taken and modefied from
+The ntske package was taken and modified from

 https://gitlab.com/hacklunch/ntske